Cultural anthropology

 Cultural anthropology is a branch of anthropology focused on the study of cultural variation among humans.
 It is in contrast to social anthropology, which perceives cultural variation as a subset of a posited anthropological constant.
-The portmanteau term sociocultural anthropology includes both cultural and social anthropology traditions.
+The term sociocultural anthropology includes both cultural and social anthropology traditions.

-Anthropologists have pointed out that through culture people can adapt to their environment in non-genetic ways, so people living in different environments will often have different cultures.
+Anthropologists have pointed out that through culture, people can adapt to their environment in non-genetic ways, so people living in different environments will often have different cultures.
 Much of anthropological theory has originated in an appreciation of and interest in the tension between the local (particular cultures) and the global (a universal human nature, or the web of connections between people in distinct places/circumstances).

 Cultural anthropology has a rich methodology, including participant observation (often called fieldwork because it requires the anthropologist spending an extended period of time at the research location), interviews, and surveys.

 History

+Modern anthropology emerged in the 19th century, coinciding with significant developments in the Western world.
+These changes sparked a renewed interest in understanding humankind, particularly, its origins, unity, and plurality.
+However, it was in the early 20th century that cultural anthropology began to adopt a more pluralistic perspective on cultures and societies.
+The term itself was coined by the Boas circle, who advanced the key theoretical frameworks of cultural relativism and historical particularism.

-The rise of cultural anthropology took place within the context of the late 19th century, when questions regarding which cultures were "primitive" and which were "civilized" occupied the mind of not only Freud, but many others.
-Colonialism and its processes increasingly brought European thinkers into direct or indirect contact with "primitive others".
-The relative status of various humans, some of whom had modern advanced technologies that included engines and telegraphs, while others lacked anything but face-to-face communication techniques and still lived a Paleolithic lifestyle, was of interest to the first generation of cultural anthropologists.
+Cultural anthropology emerged in the late 19th century, shaped by debates over what constituted "primitive" versus "civilized" societies, an issue that preoccupied not only Freud, but many of his contemporaries.
+Colonialism expansion increasingly brought European thinkers into direct or indirect contact with "primitive others".
+The first generation of cultural anthropologists were interested in the relative status of various humans, some of whom had modern advanced technologies, while others lacked anything but face-to-face communication techniques and still lived a Paleolithic lifestyle.

 Theoretical foundations

 The concept of culture

-One of the earliest articulations of the anthropological meaning of the term "culture" came from Sir Edward Tylor who writes on the first page of his 1871 book: "Culture, or civilization, taken in its broad, ethnographic sense, is that complex whole which includes knowledge, belief, art, morals, law, custom, and any other capabilities and habits acquired by man as a member of society."
+One of the earliest articulations of the anthropological meaning of the term "culture" came from Sir Edward Tylor: "Culture, or civilization, taken in its broad, ethnographic sense, is that complex whole which includes knowledge, belief, art, morals, law, custom, and any other capabilities and habits acquired by man as a member of society."
 The term "civilization" later gave way to definitions given by V. Gordon Childe, with culture forming an umbrella term and civilization becoming a particular kind of culture.

-According to Kay Milton, former director of anthropology research at Queens University Belfast, culture can be general or specific.
+Kay Milton, former Director of Anthropology Research at Queen's University Belfast, distinguishes between general and specific cultures.
 This means culture can be something applied to all human beings or it can be specific to a certain group of people such as African American culture or Irish American culture.
 Specific cultures are structured systems which means they are organized very specifically and adding or taking away any element from that system may disrupt it.